 Prices are ex-showroom.

-(Before you buy big vehicles, ask yourself do you really need one, specifically in case you’ll be the handiest one the usage of it maximum of the time—compared to small cars, they’re pricey to keep, tough to park, and leave a larger carbon footprint.
+(Before you buy big vehicles, ask yourself if you need one, specifically if you’ll be the one using it, and use are the same as small cars; they’re pricey to keep, tough to park, and leave a larger carbon footprint.
 Decide wisely.)